Recombinant RNase A

-From Eukaryotic cells(Yeast) with cloned gene encoding genetically engineered Bovine pancreatic ribonuclease
+From Yeast with cloned gene encoding genetically engineered Bovine pancreatic ribonuclease

 Synonyms: Ribonuclease A, Pancreatic Ribonuclease, Ribonuclease I, Ribonuclease 3’-pyrimidinooligonucleotidohydrolase